atta-hamamah/new-portfolio/README.md

-Elegant portfolio design with dark and light modes.
+Fully responsive elegant portfolio design with dark and light modes.
-No special libraries used to create the hover effects and animations of Boxes .
+No special libraries used to create the hover effects and animations of boxes.